selfage/message/README.md

 }]
 ```

 It's just like a TypeScript interface but a little bit verbose when written in JSON.
-The schema of the JSON file is an array of [Definition](https://github.com/selfage/cli/blob/7e4116eb6d07597736458f07ba871ad6ab940eec/generate/definition.ts#L55).
+The schema of the JSON file is an array of [Definition](https://github.com/selfage/cli/blob/5db1a453bccf6e12f6bc7f96c708833c07188d12/generate/definition.ts#L57).

-After running `$ selfage/cli gen basic`, you will get a `basic.ts` file, which looks like the follwing.
+After running `$ selfage gen basic`, you will get a `basic.ts` file, which looks like the follwing.

 ```TypeScript
 import { MessageDescriptor, PrimitiveType } from '@selfage/message/descriptor';